mikasenghaas/yelp-review-authenticity-study/report.md

-The statement of the article, that the word authentic is differently connotated in european and non-european cuisines, seems to be wrong.
-The average rating of reviews containing some variant of the word authentic has shown no major disparities in the average ratings.
-Given this data, the statement therefore does not hold.
+The statement of the article, that the word authentic is differently connotated in european and non-european cuisines, could not be verified.
-However, it has to be said, that the methodology used within this project is rather simplistic.
+The average rating of reviews containing some variant of the word authentic has shown no major disparities between european and non-european cuisines.
+However, he methodology used within this project is rather simplistic.
 The entire analysis is based on the strong assumption that the primary factor influencing the star rating of a restaurant review is the word authentic, which does not have to hold.
 A review of a non-european cuisine might regard the restaurant to be authentic (in a positively connotated way), but still gives a low star rating, because of i.e. bad service).
 This argument obviously also holds in the opposite way.

 A more thorough analysis of the reviews could shed more light onto the true meaning of the word